miracelwhipp/pacifists-of-the-caribbean/README.md

 ### Players Phase

-Beginning with the **first player** in clockwise order, every player now plays one card from their hand - or does nothing.
+Beginning with the **first player** in clockwise order, every player now may play one card from their hand.

-Once played the same card cannot be played again.
-The card played is placed upside down next to either the **starboard** or **portside** captains action.
-The players card will only modify the captains action it is placed next to.
+If a player does not play a card, they draw 3 cards from the **players deck**.
+Otherwise, they place the card upside down next to either the **starboard** or **portside** captains action.
+The players card will (in most cases) only affect the captains action it is placed next to.

 Players are not allowed to comment on what card they played or what card another player should play.